mattzeunert/FromJS/CONTRIBUTING.md

 `VERIFY=true` enables sanity check on collected data and points out when tracking data is missing

+### Running E2E tests

+You need to run the [web server for the test cases]( git clone git@github.com:mattzeunert/fromjs-test-cases.git) locally, check the CI config for details.

 ## Debugging

 Add `?debug` to the inspector URL to get a button to enter debug mode.
 Debug mode for example